Who I am

 Where we send your data

-Only to the relevant bodies should you decide to make a share transaction through us, such as BrewDog plc, ComputerShare plc and HMRC.
-Nowhere
+Nowhere, except to the relevant bodies should you decide to make a share transaction through us, such as BrewDog plc, ComputerShare plc and HMRC.

 Visitor comments may be checked through an automated spam detection service.